WolfieeifloW/pd2filter/README.md

 # Completely Hidden Items
 I have completely hidden very few items.
 The only items fully hidden are:
 * Horadric Scroll (completely useless item)
-* Chipped, Flawed, and normal quality gems past character level 29
+* Chipped, Flawed, and normal quality gems past certain character levels
 * All ears
-* All inferior (Broken, Crude, etc) items past level 10
+* All inferior (Broken, Crude, etc) items past certain character levels
 * Low piles of gold past certain character levels
 * Minor, Light, and normal quality Health and Mana Potions past certain character levels
-* White Amazon Javelins past level 10 (no sockets so no Runewords possible)
+* White Amazon Javelins past certain character levels (no sockets so no Runewords possible)
-* White Belts, Boots, and Gloves past level 10
+* White Belts, Boots, and Gloves past certain character levels
-* White Bucklers (and Exceptional version) past level 10 as they can only have 1 socket (no Runewords)
+* White Bucklers (and Exceptional version) past certain character levels as they can only have 1 socket (no Runewords)
-* White Daggers and Dirks (and Exceptional & Elite versions) past level 10 as they can only have 1 socket (no Runewords)
+* White Daggers and Dirks (and Exceptional & Elite versions) pastcertain character levels as they can only have 1 socket (no Runewords)
-* White Javelins past level 10 (no sockets = no possible Runewords)
+* White Javelins past certain character levels (no sockets = no possible Runewords)
-* Throwing weapons past level 10 (no sockets = no possible Runewords)
+* White throwing weapons past certain character levels (no sockets = no possible Runewords)

 # Disclaimer
 For all versions of the filter I take no responsibility for any items that are accidentally hidden and/or do not notify.
 I do try my best to test these filters and ensure they are working properly but there's always room for error.